Nikon Z7 - My

 instantaneous.
 For this reason, if you use

-turning the sensor on and off), you get what is called a "jello" effect of a
+the electronics shutter (which turns the sensor on and off), you get what is called a "jello" effect of a

 horizontally moving object when a high-speed shutter is used.
 That's why the